 Orange is probably my least favorite color.
 I know it’s the color of honey and beer (two of my favorite things to consume), but I just can’t dig it.
 There is no orange in my wardrobe or in my interior decorating.
 I love pink, red, and yellow — colors normally considered obnoxious — but you will find no orange among my belongings.

 But when it comes to preventing animal cruelty, I’ll gladly wear and display the color orange.
 Are you willing to “go orange” for the prevention of animal cruelty?

-With that in mind, I'm updating the Dogster Facebook page with a new cover image in support of Prevention of Cruelty to Animals Month, and I've created the graphics below just for you!
-The more of us who change our cover images all at once, the more visible our cause will be.
-It’s a very small gesture, but it can have a huge impact -- a drop in the water can create vast ripples of change.
+With that in mind, I’ve created the graphics below just for you!
+The more of us who change our Facebook cover images all at once, the more visible our cause will be.
+It’s a very small gesture, but it can have a huge impact — a drop in the water can create vast ripples of change.

 What do you do to help raise awareness about animal cruelty?
 Share your work in the comments — you might inspire someone!

 About Liz Acosta: Dogster’s former Cuteness Correspondent, Liz still manages the site’s daily “Awws,” only now she also wrangles Dogster’s social media.
 That’s why she wants you to follow us on Facebook, Twitter, and — her personal favorite — Instagram.
 See ya there!